TOAST-DOCS/RDS/en/db-instance.md

 ### Pause High Availability

 You can temporarily stop the high availability feature in situations where temporary interruption of connectivity or high load is expected.
 If the high availability feature is paused, it does not detect failures, and therefore does not fail.
 Even if a task that requires a restart while the high availability feature is paused do not resume the paused high availability feature.
 Data replication occurs normal when high availability is paused, but we do not recommend that you pause for a long time as no failures are to be detected.

+### Rebuild Candidate Master

+Replication on a candidate master can be interrupted for various reasons, such as network disconnection, using invalid FEDERATED engines, or setting up replication from another master.
+A candidate master in a replication-stopped status does not perform auto failover.
+To resolve this, you must rebuild the candidate master.
+Rebuilding the candidate master removes all of the candidate master's database and rebuilds it based on the master's database.
+During this process, if the backup file required for the rebuild does not exist on the master database, backup is performed on the master, and performance degradation can occur due to the backup performed.

 ## MySQL Procedure